haarisamian/tagging-gutenberg/README.md

 Includes datasets, model outputs, and analysis plots for evaluation and visualization.

 To reproduce results, install dependencies via `requirements.txt` and run `llm_tagging.py` or open the notebooks.

+To run any of the LLM pipelines such as in llm_tagging.py, first set your OpenAI API key privately as an environment variable using `export OPENAI_API_KEY="your_key_here"`